cloudmesh-community/book/chapters/cloud/packer.md

 project ID you will use in your Google Cloud Platform account.
 In this example, we will use `my_project_id` for our project ID.

-Next save the following JSON to a file named `e516.json`:
+Next, save the following JSON to a file named `e516.json`:

 ```json
 {